 E&C: What’s next for Purple Wave?

-PW: We’re expanding our reach in both agricultural and construction markets, growing our territory management team, and continuing to invest in technology.
-We’re also exploring partnerships to enhance financing and logistics services.
+PW: We’re expanding our reach in both agricultural and construction markets, growing our territory sales manager team to provide a local experience, and we are also continuing to invest in technology.
+We’re exploring partnerships to enhance financing and logistics services.
 But ultimately, we’ll continue doing what we’ve done from the start: helping people move equipment efficiently, honestly, and at scale.